 The best romantic comedies and dramas on Netflix draw from familiar tropes: from the girl next door to the bad boy with the heart of gold and (of course) opposites attracting.

 Netflix has had a big hand in reviving the genre, which had run out of steam in recent years, particularly rom-coms — and even more specifically, teen rom-coms, like the To All the Boys I've Loved Before franchise.
-The third film, To All the Boys: Always and Forever, is coming out just in time for Valentine's Day 2021.

 - The best Netflix movies to stream now